flinn-foundation/MiMQIP/database/README.md

 ```
 1. Grant that user access to the MiMQIP database
 ```
+GRANT ALL PRIVILEGES ON MiMQIP.* TO 'mqip'@'localhost' WITH GRANT OPTION;
 ```
 1. Run the script to create the tables and load data
 ```
 SOURCE *absolute-path*/20130507-050001-flinn.sql